firefart/isp_stats/README.md

 * download the raspbian-lite zip and extract it https://www.raspberrypi.org/downloads/raspbian/
 * write the extracted image to sdcard https://www.raspberrypi.org/documentation/installation/installing-images/
 * Create an empty file in the mounted `boot` partition with name `ssh` (without an extension) to enable the ssh deamon on start
 * Connect the raspberry using an ethernet cable to your router.
 Don't use WIFI as it is probably slower than your internet connection and would give false statistics.
-If your internet connection is faster or around 100Mbps you will need an USB Gigabit Ethernet adapter as the raspberry only has a 10/100 ethernet interface.
-The adapter will do around 200Mbps maximum because the bus speed is limited.
-Currently the adapter is very unstable when it comes to speed but I'm constantly trying to improve the setup.
-Once the raspberry is usable I will update this repo.
-In the meantime you can only test connections <= 100Mbps with a raspberry, for faster connections you need another hardware.
+If your internet connection is faster or around 100Mbps you will need the use a [Raspberry 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) or later as older raspberries only have a 10/100 ethernet interface and a shared USB-Bus which limits the overall speed.
+Model 3B+ added a Gigabit Interface so the device is now able to handle greater speeds.
 * Connect power
 * Login via SSH with user `pi` and password `raspberry`
 * sudo raspi-config